pishsmiley/13NoteKeyboard/README.md

 //FEATURES
 //13 notes C-c
-//Octave Up/Octave down buttons
+//Octave Up,Octave down buttons
-//Program Up/Program down buttons
+//Program Up,Program down buttons
 //A button which toggles Sustain CC#64.
-(Press for on, press again for off)
+Press for on, press again for off
-//Secondary function button, which when held changes the Octave Up/Down buttons into Midi Channel Change buttons, and also leaves opportunity for expansion
+//Secondary function button, which when held changes the Octave Up,Down buttons into Midi Channel Change buttons, and also leaves opportunity for expansion
 //Midi Din Out

 //All switches are none latching spdt buttons with one side connected to an Arduino Pin and the other ground